ben-marlin/fatedice/target/classes/edu/guilford/README.md

 setSize(400, 200);
 setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
 setLayout(new BorderLayout());

+setVisible(true);   // keep this as the last line in the constructor!
 ```
 The first three should be self-explanatory.
 The width of 400 pixels looked good to me, but your monitor may be different.

-The last one simply tells the JFrame how to arrange things.
+The BorderLayout simply tells the JFrame how to arrange things.
 There are five panes: NORTH, SOUTH, EAST, WEST, and CENTER.
 The center is bigger than the others, and if any panes are empty, adjacent ones expand to fill it.
 There's nothing in them now, so it won't affect anything.

+We are going to start using the practice of setting visibility as the last thing in the constructor.
+This will make the main method shorter!
+And if you do anything in the constructor after setting visibility, it will mess up the display.
+So add the code that comes later before the visibility line!

 ## Making it run